Teodor92/cv-assets/README.md

 ### **News UK** - **Lead Software Engineer** - Sofia, Bulgaria - _August 2020 - Present_

-I am part of the MAIN Technology Group, that dealt with Monetization, Access and Identity.
-The majority of my work included developing new capabilities for project using GoLang and AWS for Infrastructure.
+I am part of the MAIN Technology Group, that deals with Monetization, Access and Identity.
+The majority of my work includes developing new capabilities for project using GoLang and AWS for Infrastructure, researching new solutions and collaborating with stakeholders, helping with recruitment, etc.

 ### **SoftUni** - **Part-time Lecturer** - Sofia, Bulgaria - _May 2020 - Present_